 This is a non-credit bearing module and will be delivered entirely online via our Virtual Learning Environment.

-We are rolling out the online version of the module in Summer 2023!
+We are rolling out the online version of the module by the end of 2023.

 Registration with your professional regulatory body

 If you have any enquiries, please contact the postgraduate taught administrator.